Birth: November 9, 1914

-Hedy was ambitious: she lobbied for a role in a movie at the studio and it worked.
-She was given small parts in Money on the Street (1930) and Storm in a Water Glass (1931).
+Hedy was ambitious: she lobbied for a role in a movie at the studio and was given small parts in Money on the Street (1930) and Storm in a Water Glass (1931).
 She then moved to Berlin to study acting at the school of famed director Max Reinhardt.
 She stood out and he cast her in small roles in his plays The Weaker Sex and Private Lives.

 Not to be discouraged, Hedy soon went back to the stage to star as empress Sissy in a play.
 Hedy became so popular in Vienna theatre circles, that men would ask her out all the time.
-One of them was the third-richest man in Austria Friedrich ‘Fritz’ Mandl, chairman of a leading weapon factory.
+One of them was the third-richest man in Austria: Friedrich ‘Fritz’ Mandl, chairman of a leading weapon factory.
 She liked his determination and confidence.
-Although born Jewish, Fritz had converted to Catholicism and had ties to Benito Mussolini and later Alfred Hitler.
+Although born Jewish, Fritz had converted to Catholicism and had ties to Benito Mussolini and later Adolf Hitler.
 A sensitive issue, since many Jewish artists, like Hedy’s former director Max Reinhardt, were fleeing Europe because of the rise of fascism.
-But Hedy was not paying attention to the political situation and she quickly accepted Fritz’ wedding proposal.
+But 19-year old Hedy was not paying attention to the political situation and she quickly accepted Fritz’ wedding proposal.
 They wed after eight weeks and at Fritz’ insistence she quit her work, subsequently declining an offer from American studio Paramount.

-Nineteen year old Hedy was content at the start of her marriage.
+Hedy was content at the start of her marriage.
 She had every luxury imaginable and mostly entertained important guests.
 But Hedy soon became lonely and realised she had become a ‘trophy wife’.
 More unnerving, was the fact that Fritz was extremely possessive and jealous.
 She was not allowed to go out alone and staff held the keys to their house so that she could not leave when her husband was at work.
 Meanwhile her father passed away from a heart attack, leaving Hedy devastated.
 After two attempts to flee, Hedy finally succeeded in late 1937 by dressing up as one of the servants.